maverickactuary/1actuary/content/2marketplayers/index.md

 1. [Plan for success](/content/3buildingblocks/) as suggested by IFAs
 1. [Deliver robustly and cost effectively](/content/4delivering/)

+Reviewing your world might include assessing the market (covered in this article) and your own capability (not covered here).

 You are an insurer who wants to improve its protection products, volumes or profits.

 A good first step is to review the landscape.
 Who are your competitors and what advantages do they enjoy over you?
 Can you secure the improvement you want?

 This article segments the market and gives predictions.
-Capability is separate.

 ## Market segmentation and predictions